 Waterliniemuseum Fort Vechten | World Heritage the Dutch Waterlines - Bunnik

-UNESCO World Heritage Dutch Water Lines tells the story of the strategic use of water in the defence of the Netherlands.
-The water lines were also called the secret weapon of the Netherlands.
+In 2021, UNESCO World Heritage Site the Stelling van Amsterdam (World Heritage since 1996) will be extended with the New Dutch Waterline.
+The New Dutch Waterline tells the story of the strategic use of water in the defence of the Netherlands.
+The waterlines were also known as the Netherlands' secret weapon.

 In a waterline, water is used to stop the enemy.
 A system of locks, dykes, canals, rivers and pumping stations ensured that entire polders could be flooded.
-The layer of water was only 40 to 50 centimetres.
-This was too deep to walk and too shallow to sail.
+This layer of water was only 40 to 50 centimetres.
+This was too deep to walk on and too shallow to sail.
 At vulnerable points, forts were built for extra protection.
-Many of these forts can be visited.
+And at one of these points lies the Fort near Vechten.

 Parking address: opposite Achterdijk 23 in Bunnik.

 Want to visit other parts of the Dutch Waterline?
-Check out: www.stellingvanamsterdam.nl or https://nieuwehollandsewaterlinie.nl
+Go to: www.stellingvanamsterdam.nl or https://nieuwehollandsewaterlinie.nl

 Waterliniemuseum Fort Vechten | World Heritage the Dutch Waterlines